ivlachos/agamemnon/README.md

 **MODE 1:** Quantification of microbial genomes in **Shotgun Metagenomics/Metatranscriptomics** NGS samples.</br>

-In MODE 1, AGAMEMNON will directly quantify the abundances of microbial genomes in Shotgun Metagenomics/Metatranscriptomics samples and thus, the parameters CONTROL_INDEX, HOST_INDEX, INDEX_FASTQ, HOST_SAM and TYPE are not mandatory for the execution of the pipeline.
+In MODE 1, AGAMEMNON will directly quantify the abundances of microbial genomes in Shotgun Metagenomics / Metatranscriptomics samples and thus, the parameters CONTROL_INDEX, HOST_INDEX, INDEX_FASTQ, HOST_SAM and TYPE are not mandatory for the execution of the pipeline.
 You can leave the default "NA" value on them.
 Even if you set a different value, it wont make any difference in the execution process.</br>

 **MODE 2:** Quantification of microbial genomes in **host-specific RNA/DNA** NGS samples.</br>